Back-to-back inclusive dijets in DIS at small $x$: Complete NLO results and predictions: Supplemental Material 1: Summary of analytic results for the NLO coefficient functions

 As is customary, we decompose the hadronic component of the differential cross-section into Fourier modes in the angle $\phi$ between $\Pt$ and $\qt$:

 We present results both for longitudinally and transversely polarized photons.
+The leading order hard factors are

+for transversely and longitudinally polarized photons respectively.
+Here $\alpha_{\rm em}$ is the QED fine structure constant, $e_f^2$ the sum of squares of the light quark fractional charges, $i,j=1,2$ are transverse coordinates.
+We also define a shorthand for the trace of the hard factor:

-For longitudinal photons, the calculation has been detailed in \cite{Caucal:2023nci}.
+At NLO, for longitudinal photons, the calculation has been detailed in \cite{Caucal:2023nci}.
 With respect to Eqs.\,(5.2)-(5.3) in this paper, the only modification to the NLO coefficient function comes from the matching with $\eta$-ordered rapidity evolution explained in Supplemental Material 3.
 This is equivalent to setting $Y_f=\ln(z_f)$ in Eqs.\,(5.2)-(5.3) to the value given by Eq.\,\eqref{eq:Yf_values} (and absorb the large logarithm $-\ln(\Pt^2\rbbpt^2/c_0^2)$ in the Sudakov) and to add the contribution given by Eq.\,\eqref{eq:virtual-dmmx-finite-piece}.